 Brooklyn Bridge: I have been to NYC multiple times, and my most recent trip is the first time I have ever actually walked across Brooklyn Bridge.
 Let’s be honest – it’s a tourist spot, and I don’t particularly love tourist spots.
 BUT, I do love a good view and there is no shortage of good views from the Brooklyn Bridge.

 Battery Park: I love Battery Park because I love the squirrels that will come right up to you and let you pet them.
 Yes, I am a weirdo, but I love animals.
 The park also has a decent view of the Statue of Liberty on a clear day, but lets be real, I only go there for the squirrels.

 Trinity Church: Located in the Financial District, I visit this church every time I come to NYC.
 It’s beautiful.
 Walking the grounds around the church is my favorite part and it’s so cool to see all the history.

 Top of the Rock: Seriously, the best views of the city can be seen from here.
 I suggest everyone go if for no other reason than to just take in the views.
 You can buy tickets online and I would suggest getting them a few weeks in advance.
 Oh, and go early!
 Less people.

 There are also a ton of free things to do in New York City.
 So, click that link right there to the left and check those out!

+Did you find this complete travel guide to New York City helpful?
 What are some of your favorite places in New York City?
-Leave me a comment!
+Leave me a comment below!